-4 4.51 to 4.54 These paragraphs have been updated due to the Subsidy Control Act 2022 coming into force on 4 January 2023.
-4 4.57 A new paragraph confirming that GMCA will make payment to grant-funded organisations for Adult Skills Level 3 activity on the basis of actual delivery.
+4 4.51 to 4.54 (22/23 Funding Rules) These paragraphs have been removed as there is no requirement for ESF match-funding from the 2023-2024 academic year onwards.
+4 4.48 to 4.50 (22/23 Funding Rules) These paragraphs have been removed since the introduction of the Subsidy Control Act 2022 which came into force in the UK on 4 January 2023.
+4 4.52 to 4.55 These paragraphs have been updated due to the Subsidy Control Act 2022 coming into force on 4 January 2023.
+4 4.58 A new paragraph confirming that GMCA will make payment to grant-funded organisations for Adult Skills Level 3 activity on the basis of actual delivery.
 Annexes Annex A A new annex full residency eligibility ensuring compliance with updates to legislation.
+Annex A An update to the section 'individuals with certain types of immigration status and their family members' with clarification on individuals who have visa status expiry dates of no later than December 2024 regarding the biometric residence permit (BRP).
 Annex D Community Learning: The removal of the existing 4 delivery strands The introduction of 7 delivery strands